AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/03-Representation-of-Data.md

 And the third part is the mantissa - `01010010100000000000000`.

 There is a **floating-point numbers errors** in calculations and **precision**.
-The main reason why calculations with floating-point numbers sometimes are incorrect, is that some numbers (like `0.3`) **cannot be represented in the above format without rounding** (as a sum of negative powers of 2).
+The main reason why calculations with floating-point numbers sometimes are incorrect is that some numbers (like `0.3`) **cannot be represented in the above format without rounding** (as a sum of negative powers of 2).

 [/slide]